particle-iot/docs/src/content/support/particle-tools-faq/jtag.md

 ## OpenOCD commands (3rd generation)

-These commands are for 3rd-generation (mesh) devices including the Argon, Boron, and Xenon.
+These commands are for Gen 3 devices including the Argon and Boron.

 ### Programming the boot loader (3rd generation)